 The F1 Savannahs are rather difficult to produce.
-This is because the significant difference in periods of gestation between a domestic cat and African Serval.
+This is because of the significant difference in periods of gestation between a domestic cat and an African Serval.
 The domestic cat needs only 65 days of gestation while the serval requires 75 days.
-Not to mention sex chromosomes also play a significant role in breeding.
+Not to mention sex chromosomes also play a significant role in inbreeding.

 This generation is the largest as it weighs around 17 to 25 pounds.
-It makes no surprise that Savannah cat F1 price is much higher than later generation such as F2 and F3.
+It makes no surprise that Savannah cat F1 price is much higher than later generations such as F2 and F3.

 2. F2 generation

 The F2 Savannah commonly is commonly the offspring of F1 Savannah female and has a serval grandparent.
 This serval ranges between 25% and 37.5%.
 This generation usually weighs around 16 to 25 pounds and measures between 15 and 18 inches at the shoulder.

 3. F3 Generation

 The later generation F3 has serval grandparents with at least 12.5% serval.
 This Savannah cat is typically friendlier due to the dominant domestic cat’s nature.
 This generation weighs around 14 to 20 pounds for males and 10 to 13 pounds for females.

 Savannah cats are known to be a friendly breed with a unique personality.
 The temperament is mild and she can be a great companion in your household.
 If you plan to pet a Savannah, make sure to understand its personality as follow: